Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 The Nintendo Wii was released in 2006.

-Regarding Nintendo, in 2006, they decided to launch their new console, the Nintendo Wii, by focusing on a new audience who will soon be called the Casual Gamers.
+Regarding Nintendo, in 2006, they decided to launch their new console, the Nintendo Wii, by focusing on a new audience who would soon be called the Casual Gamers.

 What's the difference?
 It's targeting everyone!